saksham21-code/vance-yahoo-finance-scraper/README.md

 2. **Building a robust REST API** to provide real-time access to historical exchange rate data.
 3. **Implementing comprehensive error handling** and data validation to ensure data integrity and reliability.

-For a detailed look at the final implementation, please refer to Task 2 - Sub-task 2 in the project repository.
+For a detailed look at the final implementation, please refer to [task2/subtask_2] Sub-task 2 in the project repository.

 ## Conclusion